wp-plugins/contact-form-7-lead-info-with-country/readme.txt

 = What is CONTACT FORM 7 LEAD INFO WITH COUNTRY good for? = This plugin adds the Form Page URL, Original Referrer, Landing Page, User IP, Country of the User IP and Browser to Contact Form 7 when inserting the [tracking-info] shortcode in the Message body.

+= Plugin doesn't seem to work.
+No information is displayed in the email received by Contact Form 7 = In order to make this plugin work, you need to insert the shortcode [tracking-info] in the Message Body of the contact form.
+If you don't insert the shortcode [tracking-info] the info will not be added.
+It's made like this so that you can decide in which contact forms you want to display the info.

 = Do I need to install another plugin to make this one work?  = Contact Form 7 Lead info with country is an **addon module for the Contact Form 7 plugin**.
 You need to have [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) installed and active.
 In order to display the Country it needs the [GeoIP Detection plugin](https://wordpress.org/plugins/geoip-detect/) that can be found in the WordPress plugin repository.
 This plugin "provides geographic information detected by an IP adress". *This plugin auto-updates the GeoIP database once a week.
 This product includes GeoLite data created by MaxMind, available from [www.maxmind.com](http://www.maxmind.com).*